Alan-Lomax/MaxDuino/README.md

 use as a model railway animation tool (see feature list below) Because of its flexibility it can be used in many different scenarios.

-## MaxDuino KiCad files
-These are the KiCad files and supporting documentation for the MaxDuino PCB.

 ## Key Features
 <Li>Arduino Nano R3 is fully utilized.
 <Li>MAX485 chip and two sets of terminals for RS485 daisy chaining (Seperate DE/RE pins)